Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the region: Lonus Estate - Whitebridge, Redhead Business Park, Charlestown Swim Centre Expansion, and First Creek Realignment Project.
-The following details these key projects in order of relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects likely to impact this region.
+Notable projects are Lonus Estate - Whitebridge, Redhead Business Park, Charlestown Swim Centre Expansion, and First Creek Realignment Project.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.